-Investors are on the edge of their collective seats, hoping that Buckeye Technologies (NYS: BKI) will top analyst expectations for the third consecutive quarter.
-The company will unveil its latest earnings Tuesday.
-Buckeye Technologies is a producer of value-added cellulose-based specialty products.
+Buckeye Technologies (NYS: BKI) beat estimates by $0.07 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Tuesday, Jan.
+24. Buckeye Technologies is a producer of value-added cellulose-based specialty products.

 What analysts say: